-Funds at 31 March 2019 totalled £2,279,103, of which £10,713 were restricted (re HS2) and £2,268,390 were unrestricted, of which £452,471was represented by fixed assets, hence free reserves totalled £1,815,919.
+Funds at 31 March 2022 totalled £2,736,205, of which £420,900 were represented by fixed assets and £14,854 represented restricted funds, hence free reserves at 31 March 2022 totalled £2,300,451.

 The Board of Management has examined the charity's requirements for reserves in light of the main risks to the organisation.
 It has established a policy whereby the unrestricted funds should be 6 to 9 months of the expenditure.
-Expenditure for 2019/20, not including any potential re-location, is expected to be in the region of £300,000 and therefore the target is £150,000 to £200,000 in general funds.
+Expenditure for 2022/23, not including any potential HS2 related costs for relocation or land purchase, is expected to be in the region of £300,000 and therefore the target is £150,000 to £200,000 in general funds.
 This level of reserves is needed to meet the working capital requirements of the charity and the Board of Management are confident that at this level they would be able to continue the current activities of the charity in the event of a significant drop in funding.
 In addition Trustees have considered future financial planning strategies in the short to medium term aims and medium to long term aims.

-The announcement in January 2013 of the preferred route for the proposed High Speed Rail and its close location to our property has presented the Trust with concerns about the effect this development could have on the ability of the rescue centre to provide the environment required for the type of dogs we rescue.
-These genuine concerns have led to Trustees accepting this may require a future Board of Management to feel their only option is to relocate.
-Therefore our long term reserves policy now has to take account of this.
+The announcement in January 2013 of the preferred route for the proposed High Speed Rail and its close location to our property presented the Trust with concerns about the effect this development could have on the ability of the rescue centre to provide the environment required for the type of dogs we rescue.
+These genuine concerns led to Trustees accepting this may require a future Board of Management to feel their only option is to re-locate.
+Discussions with HS2 since 2016 have been inconclusive to date with HS2 refusing to commit to our request for help and support.
+As a result the option to relocate is now unlikely due to the funding required.
+During the latter part of the financial year Trustees began enquiries to obtain a piece of land adjacent to the centre to replace that which will be lost.
+Therefore our long term reserves policy still has to take account of the potential need to relocate.